 Same-Sex Marriage, Civil Unions, and Domestic Partnerships

-Same-sex marriage refers to a legally recognized marriage between two spouses of the same gender.
-Since the Supreme Court's decision in Obergefell, same-sex spouses have the same rights and benefits as legally married opposite-sex couples, including tax relief, emergency medical decision-making power, access to domestic relations laws, spousal benefits (including workers' compensation), inheritance rights, and spousal testimonial privilege.
+Same-sex marriage is a legal marriage between two spouses of the same gender.
+Since the Supreme Court's decision in Obergefell, same-sex spouses have the same rights and benefits as legally married opposite-sex couples.
+These rights include tax relief, emergency medical decision-making power, and inheritance rights.

 Defense of Marriage Act